pypi/warehouse/docs/development/frontend.rst

 effect of your changes.
 You can change Webpack's build mode defining an environment variable `WEBPACK_MODE` set to `development`, i.e.
 ``WEBPACK_MODE=development make serve``, reducing the build time dramatically.
-Please make sure you test your changes in production mode before commiting your changes.
+Please make sure you test your changes in production mode before commiting.

 Tests